vicomello/ES_Twitter/data/README.md

 data.csv has the experience sampling data and cross-sectional data.

 ## Experience sampling variables
-(each line is an answered ES survey)
+(each row is an answered ES survey)
 - `ResponseId`: unique identifier for each response
 - `random_id`: random id for each participant
 - `used_tt`: if participant has user Twitter (1) or not (0) in past 30 minutes